roc-lang/roc/TUTORIAL.md

 two or more types in the same annotation.
 So you can read `List elem -> List elem` as "takes a list and returns a list that has the same element type."
 Just like `List.reverse` does!

 You can choose any name you like for a type variable, but it has to be lowercase.
-(You may heve noticed all the types we've used until now are uppercase; that is no accident!
+(You may have noticed all the types we've used until now are uppercase; that is no accident!
 Lowercase types are always type variables, so all other named types have to be uppercase.)
 All three of the above type annotations are equivalent;
 the only difference is that we chose different names (`elem`, `value`, and `a`) for their type variables.